Michelin Chef and the Women of Galicia (Day 5: Caldas de Reis to Padron)

 “I fell into a depression.
 I don’t cry anymore but it hurts.”

 Yet she continues to eke out a meager existence.
-These women left a profound impression and we thought about them often during the mostly gentle 12-mile stage.
+These women left behind a profound impression and, truth be told, we thought about them often during this mostly gentle 12-mile stage.

-Oh yes, somewhere along this bucolic stage, we observed a strange sight, that of a wild boar outfitted with real tusks moving about a resident’s enclosure.
-However, this boar appeared to be tamed!
+Oh yes, somewhere along this bucolic stage, we observed a strange sight, that of a wild boar outfitted with a pair of sharp tusks moving about a resident’s enclosure.
+However, this particular boar appeared to be domesticated!

 We are now within one day of reaching our goal—Santiago de Compostela, Spain. 🙏